citusdata/citus_docs/develop/reference_ddl.rst

 Manual Modification
 ~~~~~~~~~~~~~~~~~~~

-Currently other DDL commands are not auto-propagated, however you can propagate the changes manually.
+Currently other DDL commands are not auto-propagated, however, you can propagate the changes manually.
 See :ref:`manual_prop`.